EnzoSantoss/EnzoSantoss/README.md

 ![gif](https://user-images.githubusercontent.com/74038190/213910845-af37a709-8995-40d6-be59-724526e3c3d7.gif)

 ### A passionate coder who loves to dive into the world of web development.
-With expertise in JavaScript, TypeScript, MongoDB, MySQL, and the Nest framework 🐱‍👤🐾.
+With expertise in JavaScript, TypeScript, MongoDB, MySQL and the Nest framework 🐱‍👤🐾.
 Coding is not just a job for me; it's my true passion.
 I invest great dedication into every line of code I write, striving to deliver exceptional results🔥.

 <!-- Statistics -->